JessicaMeixner-NOAA/WW3-tools/hr-eval/README.md

 Since there are quite a few jobs to submit, there are also python scripts to create simply jobs to submit different batches of jobs.
 These can be found in:
 `hr-eval/InterpModel2Sat/makebatchgfs.py` `hr-eval/InterpModel2Sat/makebatchHR.py` `hr-eval/InterpModel2Sat/makebatchmulti1.py`

+There is a check script to ensure that all output is created from the interpolation.
+These are the `hr-eval/InterpModel2Sat/check*.py` scripts.
+Also, there should be checks on file size and examining of logs to ensure all files are created.

+#TODO

+Then you can plot the output as an additional check of the output to ensure files are as correct

 ## Combine output of interpolated model to satelite track